HEALTH CONCERNS

 Gum disease and Crohn’s disease

-Gum disease is a more common side effect of birth control pills and this may be because the Candida and Prevotella bacterial species that contribute to it are more abundant in the mouth when taking birth control.
+Gum disease is a more common side effect of birth control pills, and this may be because the Candida and Prevotella bacteria species that contribute to it are more abundant in the mouth when taking birth control.

 Mental health and depression